 - Evidence of successful completion of basic K-12 art education methods courses; both K-8 and 6-12 or their equivalents.
 Deficiencies may be completed upon acceptance.

-- A $10 USD application fee.
-The application fee must be submitted before the application is processed.
+- A $20 USD additional fee for use of slideroom.com.
+The fee must be submitted before the program application is processed.

 - Three letters of recommendation from professionals in art education or related fields that address the applicant’s experience working in art and/or educational settings and potential contribution to the field of art education.